sheeco/lstm/CHANGE.md

 ###### [2017-06-07](b84d12ffa3a91f594a8bae109c381a13cbbe8f2f)

 - OPT: Enable to apply all the samples as testset;
-- TEST: Hitrate result of full testset is worse than those of seperate trainset & testset (e.g. 27% out of 57% & 91%);
+- TEST: Hitrate result of full testset is worse than those of separate trainset & testset (e.g. 27% out of 57% & 91%);
 - TEST: Hitrate result of testset is repeatable under newly compiled train function with same initial learning rate;

 ###### [2017-06-07](d37dab258e5dccd969689f26359a48223df40505)

-- FIX: Flip the sequence slicing to enable 'n-n' seq, & to maintain compatibale with previous parameters for 'n-1' seq;
+- FIX: Flip the sequence slicing to enable 'n-n' seq, & to maintain compatible with previous parameters for 'n-1' seq;
 - TESTed: Hitrate result of 'n-1' seq is repeatable with flipped slicing;

 ###### [2017-06-07](a62ccd2c21c58c883081f2fe9853648e8719b2d9)